 - Winning a sporting event.

-- Buying a car or first home.
+- Getting a first job, car or home.

 - Reaching the summit of an actual mountain!

 Note that most of these examples start with an intentional action – learning, getting, reaching, etc.